varennes/gillespie-py/assignment/ps3.md

 ## (vi) Time-averaging vs. Ensemble-averaging

 I did not need to modify my code since to calculate the time-average of a trajectory since my implementation already stores the time trajectory of each ensemble member.
 Once the simulation is complete we can pick an ensemble member and calculate the time average.
-Picking a random trajectory we see that the average population is approximately 20 which is equal to $k_b/k_d$ the ensemble average.
+Picking a random trajectory we see that the average population is approximately 20 which is equal to $k_b/k_d$, the ensemble average.
+As expected, the time-average is equal to the ensemble average.

+## (vii) First-Passage Time

+We can simulate the first-passage time by choosing some threshold population $x_T$ such that when a trajectory first reaches $x=x_T$ the time is recorded and that instance of the simulation is stopped.